 This mission is achieved through research to identify the social and behavioral determinants of health, development and evaluation of interventions and policies leading to the improvement of population health, and the preparation of professionals and researchers who will fill leadership positions in advocacy and public service.
 The department’s educational mission is to train both scholars and practitioners: scholars whose research will illuminate basic social determinants of health and who will identify and test innovative social policy and service interventions; practitioners who are skilled in designing, implementing, and evaluating health-enhancing interventions in action settings.

-52 Doctoral students | 47 MPH students | 5 Masters students
+34 Doctoral students | 83 MPH students | 1 SM student

-Social Determinants | Interventions/Health Communications | Human Development/MCH
+Social Determinants | Interventions & Health Communications | Human Development & Maternal Child Health